Roger Ninham: International representative rowing

 The entire West Australian champion King's Cup eight of 1960 were selected without alteration as the Australian eight to compete at the 1960 Rome Olympics.
 The crew was graded as the second of the seven Australian Olympic boats picked for Rome and was therefore fully funded by the Australian Olympic Committee.
 Ninham rowed in the seven seat of the eight.
 They were eliminated in the repechage on Lake Albano at the 1960 Olympics.

 The Mosman Rowing Club national champion coxless four of 1962 with Ninham at stroke was selected in toto as the coxless four for the 1962 Perth Commonwealth Games.
 Dissension amongst the members of the four saw Ninham and Hatfield move into the pair and the Victorian emergencies Newcomb and Boykett coming into the four.
 Ninham and Hatfield won bronze in the pair and the four were the only unplaced Australian boat at the Games.

 In 1964 as the Australian champion coxless pair, Ninham and Bob Shirlaw were selected as Australia's coxless pair to compete at the 1964 Tokyo Olympics in the coxless pair.
 They finished third in the B final for an overall ninth place.

 Surfboats and boat building

 Ninham had a deep involvement with surfcraft and surfboat rowing.
 As a young man he had worked for his father in Perth building rowing shells and surfboats and in Perth became involved in rowing surfboats.
 In the early 1960s he came to Sydney, worked for a local builder for a short period then set up his own boatyard in Manly Vale.
 In the 1960s he designed a unique timber and fibreglass double surf ski that is registered with the Australian Register of Historic Vessels.
 In 1971 a surfboat he had built and rowed for his club – Queenscliff SLSC – won the 1971 Australian National Championship in Perth.
 Other Surf Life Saving Clubs around the country sought orders for the same design and Ninham's boat-building business prospered.

 In 1997 he was inducted into the Australian Surf Rowers League's Hall of Fame.

+Personal

+Ninham's last year were spent in Sydney.
+He was diagnosed with a brain tumour in 1985 and died that same year.
+He was survived by his wife Marlene, daughters Tanya and Melissa, granddaughter Mia and grandson Samuel.